Overview and Policy

 When considering student resources from the summer we include all income related to your summer.
 That is, all compensation, direct or indirect, of the sort that is included on a W-2 (wages, deferred compensation, housing, relocation, bonuses, vacation payouts, etc.).

-Students applying for law school assistance should plan to contribute a portion of their summer income towards their educational expenses for the upcoming academic year.
+Students applying for law school assistance should plan to allot a portion of their summer income towards their educational expenses for the upcoming academic year.

 Summer 2022 Gross Income (max.
 12 weeks) Less Taxes (see below to estimate taxes) Less Base Summer Living Allowance ($8,400 in 2022) Less Income Protection

-*We recommend using the Student Contribution from Income calculator found within the SFS Self-Service Portal to estimate the above figures.
+*We recommend using the Student Resources from Income calculator found within the SFS Self-Service Portal to estimate the above figures.

 Note that most employers will typically withhold too much federal tax from a part-year salary, because withholding is typically based on the tax rate for an annualized projection of each pay period.
 You should ask to have less tax withheld if you will be working for only part of the year, such as the summer.
 IRS Publication 505 describes the procedure for adjusting withholding for part-year employees.
 It’s up to you to request this in writing from your employer, and it’s up to the employer to do the alternate calculation and charge the correct withholding.